-Once your marshmallow expands and reaches a nice caramel brown on the outside, put the marshmallow on top of the chocolate and graham cracker and place the other graham cracker on top of the marshmallow to pull it off the stick.
+Once your marshmallow expands and reaches a nice caramel brown on the outside, put the marshmallow on top of the chocolate and graham cracker and place the other cracker on top of the marshmallow, and pull it off the stick.

 That’s it!
 You’re ready to enjoy your perfect s’more.

 Check out this resource to see which campgrounds in your area are open and closed, as well as helpful details on partial re-openings and what to expect.